DownThePark/mysql-snap/README.md

 This is a community-developed MySQL snap, made with the goal to have the ability to run with minimal privileges, while maintaining the ability to run as a stable, full-fledged MySQL server.

 ## Features
-- Strict confinement (only uses the `network` and `network-bind` interfaces)
+- Strict confinement
-- Non-root daemon (for improved security)
+- Rootless daemon
 - Requires manually set MySQL root password
-- Disallows Linux root user from logging into MySQL without password
+- Disallows passwordless login via Linux root user
 - Support for multiple CPU architectures

 ## Installation